 Add the pressed and cubed tofu and chickpeas to a lined baking sheet, on opposite sides.
 OR, add them to separate bowls (whichever is easiest for you) before adding to the baking sheet.
 Watch the video below!

-Sprinkle over all of the seasoning ingredients (the cornstarch, garlic powder, onion powder, paprika, sea salt and black pepper) EXCEPT the cornstarch and coat to combine.
+Sprinkle over all of the seasoning ingredients (garlic powder, onion powder, paprika, sea salt, and black pepper) EXCEPT the cornstarch and coat to combine.

 Add the cornstarch to the tofu only, and coat to combine.
 Lay out the tofu so it isn't touching, and then lay out the chickpeas on the other side of the baking sheet.
 It's okay if this touches.